Matt Besler: Personal

 Besler is known throughout his hometown of Kansas City for his willingness to give back to the community.
 In April 2012, Besler was named W.O.R.K.S.
 Humanitarian of the month by Major League Soccer.

-His youngest brother, Nick, was drafted by the Portland Timbers 5th overall in the 2015 MLS SuperDraft, and currently plays for fellow MLS club Real Salt Lake.
+His youngest brother, Nick, was drafted by the Portland Timbers 5th overall in the 2015 MLS SuperDraft, and played for MLS club Real Salt Lake.

-Besler married his wife, Amanda, at Visitation Catholic Church in December 2013, just one week after Besler led Sporting KC to their second ever MLS Cup title.
-Besler and his wife raise their three children in Leawood, Kansas.
+Besler married his wife, Amanda, in December 2013.